-I am a children’s writer and spatial cognition geographer.
+I am a children’s writer and geographer with expertise in spatial cognition.
 Spatial cognition involves understanding how people think about space and navigate the world around them.

 I write picture books and contribute stories and poems to children’s magazines.
 Member of SCBWI.